 If you decide to use a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

 Next, "rinse" the area with plain water.
-Use a sponge dipped in water and remove all of the soapy residue.
-If you skip this step, the soap can actually attract soil.
-Blot away excess moisture and allow the carpet to air dry away from direct heat.
-Vacuum to lift the carpet pile.
+Use a sponge dipped in water and remove all of the soapy residues.
+If you skip this step, the soap can attract soil.
+Blot away excess moisture and allow the carpet to air dry away from direct heat—vacuum to lift the carpet pile.

 Allow the cleaned and rinsed area to air dry away from sunlight and direct heat.
-If the upholstery is vintage or expensive silk, remove the solids and contact a professional upholstery cleaner.
+If the upholstery is vintage or expensive silk, remove the solids and contact a professional upholstery cleaner or if you need more stain removal tips.